hashicorp/terraform-provider-azurerm/website/docs/r/spring_cloud_container_deployment.html.markdown

 ---

-* `args` - (Optional) Arguments to the entrypoint.
-The docker image's CMD is used if this is not provided.
+* `arguments` - (Optional) Specifies the arguments to the entrypoint.
+The docker image's `CMD` is used if not specified.

-* `commands` - (Optional) Entrypoint array.
-Not executed within a shell.
-The docker image's ENTRYPOINT is used if this is not provided.
+* `commands` - (Optional) Specifies the entrypoint array.
+It will not be executed within a shell.
+The docker image's `ENTRYPOINT` is used if not specified.

 * `environment_variables` - (Optional) Specifies the environment variables of the Spring Cloud Deployment as a map of key-value pairs.

 * `instance_count` - (Optional) Specifies the required instance count of the Spring Cloud Deployment.
 Possible Values are between `1` and `500`.
 Defaults to `1` if not specified.

-* `language_framework` - (Optional) Language framework of the container image uploaded.
+* `language_framework` - (Optional) Specifies the language framework of the container image.

 * `quota` - (Optional) A `quota` block as defined below.